-After learning the ropes alongside some of the greatest names in the culinary world (including Ducasse, Piège, and Alléno), Amandine Chaignot, nicknamed Pouliche (meaning “filly”) by chef Bernard Leprince, has decided to open a restaurant that reflects who she is.
+After learning the ropes alongside some of the greatest names in the culinary world (including Ducasse, Piège, and Alléno**), Amandine Chaignot, nicknamed Pouliche (meaning “filly”) by chef Bernard Leprince, has decided to open a restaurant that reflects who she is.
 She has naturally chosen Rue d’Enghien in Paris–formerly home to the small royal stables–as the place to share her cuisine.

-At Pouliche, Wednesdays are vegetarian and Sundays are for families!
-These two dynamic weekly events come with a single menu for sharing–just like at home.
+At Pouliche, Wednesdays are vegetarian and Sundays are for families with a "Lazy lunch" from 12.15 pm and a brunch at 3.30 pm.These two dynamic weekly events come with a single menu for sharing–just like at home.

 All year round, daily.
 Monday to Saturday: 12:15 - 14:30 / 18:00 - 21:00 Sunday: 12.15 - 3.30 pm (last order at 3.30 pm).